JoanFer030/web-cnae-classification/README.md

 Once the list of companies is finalized, the content of each website is processed to extract only relevant textual and numerical information, removing unnecessary elements such as HTML tags, scripts, and styles.

 ### Feature Extraction
 The cleaned text data is then transformed into vector representations using OpenAI's text embedding models.
-These embeddings serve as the input for the classification model, which predicts the appropriate CNAE code for each company based on its web content.
+These embeddings serve as the input for the classification model.